Demystifying Google Core Updates

 The formula is quite simple “Better Search Results = More Users = More Advertisers Paying For Ads = More Revenue”

-As you can see, it’s in Google's best interest to make sure search results are always meeting user expectations.
+As you can see, it’s in Google’s best interest to make sure search results are always meeting user expectations.
 How do they do that?
-Xontinuous experimentation, regular updates and ongoing improvements of their algorithms.
+Continuous experimentation, regular updates and ongoing improvements of their algorithms.

 How Google improves the performance and reliability of its Search Engine?

-At a very high level, Google uses a combination of technological solutions (like machine learning and human supervision) to identify shifts in user behaviors and update search results to achieve small incremental improvements of its products on a regular basis.
+At a very high level, Google uses a combination of technological solutions (like machine learning and human supervision) to identify shifts in user behaviours and update search results to achieve small incremental improvements of its products on a regular basis.

 Some of these changes are happening quite regularly (on a daily basis) and aren’t noticeable for most people.